Thilakgangatharan/Eye-controlled-mouse-main/README.md

 - If you encounter issues with frame capture or processing, ensure that the camera (inbuilt or IP camera) is functioning correctly and is not being used by any other application.
 - Verify that your system meets the requirements specified in the Requirements section.
 - Check for any errors reported by the application and search online for solutions or ask for help on relevant forums or communities.

-## Contributing

-Contributions are welcome!
-If you have ideas for improvements or new features, feel free to open an issue or submit a pull request.

-## Acknowledgments

-This project was inspired by the desire to create accessible input methods for individuals with limited mobility.
-Thanks to the developers of OpenCV for providing powerful tools for image processing.
-This project is credited to Sanyu Project World.
-Visit their YouTube channel for more inspiring projects: [Sanyu Project World](https://www.youtube.com/@sanyuprojectsworld)